Somatic Therapy Resources In The UK

 The benefits of online therapy in the UK

 The number of people in the UK experiencing PTSD has risen in recent years.
-Events of social unrest and the COVID-19 pandemic may have played a role.
+Events of social unrest and the COVID-19 pandemic may have played a role in increasing traumatic life experiences.
 Therefore, affordable therapy is becoming increasingly important nationwide.
+The importance of therapeutic work in helping to build resilience and facilitate the healing process should not be overlooked.
+Online therapy is a convenient and accessible way for many to get the help they need.
 The flexible scheduling of online therapy may allow clients to alter appointments around their lifestyles.
 Companies like BetterHelp also offer sliding scale pricing, basing the cost of sessions on your income.
 This option gives more clients the chance to prioritize health and well-being.

 Eye movement desensitisation and reprocessing (EMDR) is its own technique.
 Rather than focusing on mind-body connection, EMDR centers on reprocessing traumatic memories through bilateral stimulation.
 It can reduce physical effects of traumatic memories, but it usually does this through eye movements rather than mind-body exercises.